 Based on their ability to lay eggs or to give birth to young ones, animals are divided into two types, viz. oviparous and viviparous animals.

-Direct Development: When the young ones of an animal resemble the adult, then direct development takes place, e.g. hen, man, monkey, etc.
+Direct Development: When the young ones of an animal resemble the adult, then direct development takes place, e.g. hen, man, monkey, etc. A human baby looks like a human adult.
+A chick looks like a hen.

-Indirect Development: When the young ones of an animal do not resemble the adult, then indirect development takes place, e.g. frog, butterfly, silk moth, etc.
+Indirect Development: When the young ones of an animal do not resemble the adult, then indirect development takes place, e.g. frog, butterfly, silk moth, etc. The tadpole looks entirely different from a frog.
+Caterpillar looks entirely different from the silk moth.

 Metamorphosis: In case of indirect development, transformation of young ones into adult is called metamorphosis.
 Larva of butterfly undergoes metamorphosis to become a butterfly.
 A tadpole undergoes metamorphosis to become a frog.